 If you were made to suffer because of a baggage facility such as a baggage carousel which was improperly maintained, you could make a claim with the assistance of a personal injury lawyer.
 While these cases are rare, they could be particularly frightening for those involved.
 It is mandatory for an emergency stop button to be fitted on baggage carousel facilities for such scenarios.

 However, if this button fails to halt the conveyer belt and you suffer an injury as a result, you could make a claim for compensation.
 These facilities must undergo regular maintenance in order to meet safety standards.
 Failure to spot and act on a potential malfunction could be seen as neglect and thus reasonable grounds for a personal injury claim.

 As a passenger travelling for business or leisure, you may find the need to utilise transport services to transfer between flights, connections and simply travel from terminal to terminal.
-However, if your mode of transport is operated negligently and you suffer an airport drive accident as a result or another road user possibly acts in a negligent way causing an accident, you could be entitled to compensation for an injury sustained as a result.
+However, if your mode of transport is operated negligently and you suffer an airport drive accident as a result or another road user possibly acts in a negligent way causing a road traffic accident, you could be entitled to compensation by making Sumburgh airport accident claims for an injury sustained as a result.
 This could include several forms of transport, from hotel transfer buses and electrical vehicles to trains and apron buses.